The owners wanted to restore the SS Delphine to commercial service after being laid up for 8 years.

 We analysed and cancelled some in progress works; recruited new crew; liaised with shipyard, contractors and Rina; oversaw steelworks, mechanical re-fitting, electronics & navigation equipment and hospitality requirements; created ISM compliant management system; and commissioned/managed sea going trials to secure RINA certification.

-Succeeded by refurbished and launched the SS Delphine in 7 months, for commercial operations.
-SS Delphine is still successfully operating after over 4 years as we take her through her Centennial.
+Succeeded by refurbishing and launching the SS Delphine in 7 months, for commercial operations.
+SS Delphine is still successfully operating after almost 5 years as we took her through her Centennial.

 Verkerk Yachting Projects wanted to convert a former tugboat to a SOLAS compliant exploration passenger yacht.

 Bernard was already captain on Sherakhan.
-The first task was to bring the ship from Genoa to The Netherlands after a few days of refurbishing after seven years idle.
+The first task was to bring the ship from Genoa to The Netherlands after a few days of refurbishing following seven years idle.
 Then follow the rebuild between contracts on the other vessel.